coder-amogh/pyIPRoyalPawns/README.md

 USERNAME = ""
 PASSWORD = ""

-# Initialise the HoneyGain object
+# Initialise the IPRoyalPawns object
 user = IPRoyalPawns()

 # Optionally, when instantiating you can pass in the following attributes to the IPRoyalPawns class: